chrishoina/oci-arch-ords-ha/notes.md

 ### 4.2 Setup, continued

 You'll perform this install with the ORDS CLI.[^421] The following steps assume you have an ADB up and running.
-You'll also need to download your Cloud Wallet and *securely copy it* to your compute instance.[^422] And remember these TNS names for later.
+You'll also need to download your Cloud Wallet and *securely copy it* to your compute instance.[^422] And remember those TNS names for later.

 ![18-database-connection-button](./images/18-database-connection-button.png " ")

 ![19-download-wallet-and-tns-names](./images/19-download-wallet-and-tns-names.png " ")

-[421]: And [here](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/24.4/ordig/installing-and-configuring-customer-managed-ords-autonomous-database.html#ORDIG-GUID-5EC91403-2176-4C62-8793-E32BBF3FE0D0) is everything you'll need to perform a *silent install* for and ORDS *in ADB* installation.
+[^421]: And [here](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/24.4/ordig/installing-and-configuring-customer-managed-ords-autonomous-database.html#ORDIG-GUID-5EC91403-2176-4C62-8793-E32BBF3FE0D0) is everything you'll need to perform a *silent install* for and ORDS *in ADB* installation.
 I would read through that entire section, just so you understand what is happening during this install.

-[422]: [About the Cloud Wallet](https://docs.oracle.com/en-us/iaas/autonomous-database/doc/download-client-credentials.html
+[^422]: [About the Cloud Wallet](https://docs.oracle.com/en-us/iaas/autonomous-database/doc/download-client-credentials.html
 ).

 #### 4.2.1 Copy the Cloud Wallet to your compute instance